astro-informatics/s2fft/README.md

 For further details on usage see the [documentation](https://astro-informatics.github.io/s2fft/) and associated [notebooks](https://astro-informatics.github.io/s2fft/tutorials/spherical_harmonic/spherical_harmonic_transform.html).

 > [!NOTE]
-> We also provide PyTorch support for the precompute version of our transforms, as demonstrated in the [_Torch frontend_ tutorial notebook](https://astro-informatics.github.io/s2fft/tutorials/torch_frontend/torch_frontend.html).
+> We also provide PyTorch support for our transforms, as demonstrated in the [_Torch frontend_ tutorial notebook](https://astro-informatics.github.io/s2fft/tutorials/torch_frontend/torch_frontend.html).
+This wraps the JAX implementations so JAX will need to be installed in addition to PyTorch.

 ## SSHT & HEALPix wrappers 💡